Isaaclzg/LMMSwitch/README.md

 ## License

-MMSwitch is available under the MIT license.
+LMMSwitch is available under the MIT license.
 See the LICENSE file for more info.